 Paste the content copied from documentation into the JSON tab, and select Review Policy.

 Here you will provide a name for the IAM policy.
-The name provided should be either SOFTNAS_DISK_IAM for general deployments, or SOFTNAS_HA_IAM for HA (high availability) deployments.
+The name provided must be SOFTNAS_DISK_IAM or SOFTNAS_HA_IAM.
 You can also provide a description of the policy, but this is optional.

 Once your policy is named, click Create Policy.